mirko-x/Pygame/README.md

 # A small game for christmas Ball_Space developed in python3-pygame
-# I work to do data consistency specially the dimensions of pixels , by foundamentals  of calculus
+I work to do data consistency specially the dimensions of pixels , by foundamentals  of calculus.
+Coming soon
-# coming soon.

 # Dependencies: python3 and library pygame:
 sudo apt install python3